 'Frequently in the case of a trading company the presentation of a petition will damage the financial standing of the company.
 It therefore seems to me obviously correct that the court should not allow a creditor's petition to remain on the file longer than is necessary once the status of the petitioner is in doubt.’

 This passage was quoted with apparent approval by Chadwick J in Re a Company No.006685 of 1996 BCC 830, at 834.

-The rule against using a bankruptcy petition as a device again leverage may be a subtype of a wider rule.
+The rule against using a petition as a device to gain leverage may be a subtype of a wider rule.
 In Re Majory (A Debtor) Ch.
 600, Evershed MR was considering a bankruptcy case involving the application of the rule against extortion in bankruptcy.
 While identifying the principles to the rule against extortion in bankruptcy, he stated (in a often-cited passage), at 623:

 'The so-called "rule' in bankruptcy is, in truth, no more than an application of a more general rule that court proceedings may not be used or threatened for the purpose of obtaining for the purpose of the person so using or threatening them some collateral advantage to himself, and not for the purpose for which such proceedings are properly designed and exist; and a party so using or threatening proceedings will be liable to be held guilty of abusing the process of the court and therefore disqualified from invoking the powers of the court by proceedings he has abused.'

 See also Re Wallace Smith Group BCLC 989.

 On an application for an injunction, the Companies Court following normal practice determines whether the company has a dispute made in good faith and on substantial grounds; it does not adjudicate on whether, on the balance of probabilities, the debt (or debts) founding the winding up petition are, or are not, owed by the company to the would-be petitioner/petitioner.
 In Stonegate, Buckley J said 581: